bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ```

 ### Disable local sorting
-IF you want to handle sorting entirely in your app, you can disable the local
+If you want to handle sorting entirely in your app, you can disable the local
 sorting in `<b-table>` bu setting the prop `no-local-sorting` to true, while
 still maintaining the sortable header functionality.